Operation Blue Star: Domestic estimates

+Independent estimates

 Independent casualty figures were much higher.
-Bhindranwale and large number of his militants were killed.
-There were high civilian casualties as well, which the Indian government argued were due to Sikhs in the Golden Temple using pilgrims trapped inside the temple as human shields, though the operation was conducted at a time when the Golden Temple was packed to capacity with pilgrims who were there to celebrate the annual martyrdom anniversary of Guru Arjan Dev, the fifth Guru of the Sikhs.
-The pilgrims were not allowed by the militants to escape from the temple premises in spite of relaxation in the curfew hours by the security forces.
+The Indian government that the high civilian casualties was due to militants in the Golden Temple using pilgrims trapped inside the temple as human shields, though the operation was conducted at a time when the Golden Temple was packed to capacity with pilgrims who were there to celebrate the annual martyrdom anniversary of Guru Arjan Dev, the fifth Guru of the Sikhs.
 According to Indian army generals, "it is possible" that militants were "depending upon the Sikh masses to form a human shield to prevent action by the army," as well as the presence of a "whole lot of moderate Akali leadership."

-U.K. Foreign Secretary William Hague attributed high civilian casualties to the Indian Government's attempt at a full frontal assault on the militants, diverging from the recommendations provided by the U.K. Military.
+Delivering the findings of a review in 2014, U.K. Foreign Secretary William Hague attributed high civilian casualties to the Indian Government's attempt at a full frontal assault on the militants, diverging from the recommendations provided by the U.K. Military.
 The Indian military had created a situation where civilians were allowed to collect inside of the temple complex.
 On 3 June the Indian military allowed pilgrims to enter the temple complex.
 The Indian military also allowed thousands of protestors whom were a part of the Dharam Yudh Morcha to enter the temple complex.
 These protestors included women and children.
 There was no warning provided to the pilgrims who entered on 3 June that a curfew was put in place by the military.
 These pilgrims were prevented from leaving after the curfew had been placed by the army at approximately 10:00 pm.